 Even blood is a balance of alkaline and acid.
 It’s no wonder they say opposites attract.

-If you’re hoping to find new love over 50, the following principles will work just as well for you as for someone who is already in a committed relationship: figuring out what romantic energy you’re best at expressing and then emphasizing that particular energy when you’re with your partner, or, potential partner.
+Suppose you’re hoping to find new love over 50.
+In that case, the following principles will work just as well for you as for someone who is already in a committed relationship: figuring out what romantic energy you’re best at expressing and then emphasizing that particular energy when you’re with your partner or potential partner.

 The Old Saying Is True: Opposites Do Attract